Realm-Bot/docs/Commands/world-commands.md

   !!!

-  Do not type slash when you are typing in the command in the "command" criteria box
+  Do not type slash when you are typing in the command in the "command" criteria box.

   !!!

 ## 2) /world join
   This command is used to make the bot join your realm

-  `The bot will join with its own account only if alt joining is turned on in the dashboard else it joins with the owners account`
+  `The bot will join with its account only if alt joining is turned on in the dashboard else it joins with the owner's account`

 ## 3) /world leave
   This command is used to make the bot leave the joined realms